 South African Traders Spotlight: Nkosi David

 Johannesburg-based Nkosi David moved to full-time trading in March 2021.
-His playbook targets EUR/USD, GBP/USD, EUR/AUD, EUR/JPY, plus XAU/USD, and his results reflect a medium-term outlook.
+His playbook targets EUR/USD, GBP/USD, EUR/AUD, EUR/JPY, and XAU/USD, with an outlook consistent with medium-term trading.

 What Works in David’s Approach

-- Diversification with a tight set of FX pairs and a gold hedge — a practical combination for the forex market
+- Diversifies across a limited set of FX pairs and uses gold as a hedge idea — a practical combination for traders who monitor correlation

 Potential Pitfalls to Watch